Adam Van Wynsberghe, Physical Chemistry

 Wu, A. R.*, L. Krause*, and A. W. Van Wynsberghe, 2013.
 Elucidation of the molecular interactions between neuraminidase and sialic acid.
 Poster- 245th ACS National Meeting, New Orlenas, LA

-Van Wynsberghe, A. W., 2012.
-Simulations of ligand binding pathways: directed diffusion with Hamilton College undergraduates.
-University of California-San Diego, Modeling Diffusional Encounter and Subsequent Events Mini-Symposium
+Van Wynsberghe, A. W., 2013.
+Simulations of ligand binding pathways: directed diffusion with Hamilton College undergraduates: Molecular Dynamics and Markov State Models.
+University of California-San Diego, Amaro Laboratory Group Meeting